 Since December 2019, a novel strain of coronavirus, COVID-19, has spread to multiple countries, including the United States and Australia, where we have planned or ongoing preclinical studies and clinical trials.
 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a global pandemic.
 On March 23, 2020, the governor of Massachusetts ordered the closure of all non-essential businesses effective March 24, 2020, through April 7, 2020, which was subsequently extended through May 18, 2020.
 On May 18, 2020, the governor of Massachusetts issued a new order implementing a phased re-opening of workplaces, effective May 18, 2020.
+As of July 6, 2020, the Commonwealth of Massachusetts officially entered step one of the third phase of re-opening.
 Because of the nature of our operations, we are currently considered to be an essential business so, to date, our operations have only been partially affected by these orders.
 The outbreak and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
 In response to the spread of COVID-19, we have closed our principal executive office with our administrative employees continuing their work outside of our office and limited the number of staff in any given research and development laboratory.
 If COVID-19 continues to spread in the United States and Australia, we may experience disruptions that could severely impact our business, preclinical studies and clinical trials, including: